 In fact, joy can feel very, very far away.

 But is it?
-Is joy really far off during life’s biggest challenges?
+Is joy really far off during life’s biggest trials?

-How Can You Count It All Joy?
+How Can You Have Joy Through Trials?
 It Comes Down to One Question

-When going through a trial, we can read all kinds of scriptures about how to count it all joy.
+When going through a trial, we can read all kinds of Bible verses about joy.
 And of course these provide incredible insight and strength.

 But ultimately, it’s about what we choose to do with these Bible verses.